-Injury usually occurs from falling on an outstretched hand, or a direct blow to the hand or metacarpal heads from punching something.
+The injury usually occurs from falling on an outstretched hand or a direct blow to the hand or metacarpal head from punching something.

-Often patients can still move their fingers with metacarpal fractures so it is important to get an x-ray to confirm the diagnosis.
+Often patients can still move their fingers with metacarpal fractures, so it is vital to get an x-ray to confirm the diagnosis.

 Metacarpal head fracture